flatironinstitute/ccn-template/docs/notes/03-documentation.md

 **Note on literate navigation:**

 In the context of MkDocs, the "literate-nav" plugin enhances the navigation capabilities of your documentation site by allowing you to define the site's navigation structure in a separate Markdown file (often named SUMMARY.md).
 This file acts as a table of contents or navigation index for your documentation.
+When the repo is set up with the automatic referencing procedure detailed above, **SUMMARY.md** is created temporarily at build time by the **docs/gen_ref_pages.py** script, and then removed.